OCP-GN: A Scalable Second-order Optimizer for Stochastic Optimization: The Optimization Algorithm

-Next, we reformulate the problem by incorporating a weight decay term into the objective function.
-The new objective function is defined as follows:

-\begin{assumption} The following assumptions hold throughout our analysis: \begin{enumerate}[label=(A\arabic*), leftmargin=*, nosep] \item Let the objective function $f(x): \mathbb{R}^{d+2} \to \mathbb{R}$ be continuously differentiable, and its gradient be $L$-Lipschitz continuous, i.e., there exists a constant $\beta > 0$ such that
+To provide a reference for theoretical completeness, we consider a more general parent algorithm and analyze its convergence rate.
+To this end, we first introduce the following reasonable assumptions. \begin{assumption} The following assumptions hold throughout our analysis: \begin{enumerate}[label=(A\arabic*), leftmargin=*, nosep] \item Let the objective function $f(x): \mathbb{R}^{d+2} \to \mathbb{R}$ be continuously differentiable, and its gradient be $L$-Lipschitz continuous, i.e., there exists a constant $\beta > 0$ such that

 \item Let $f : \mathbb{R}^{d+2} \to \mathbb{R}$ be continuously differentiable and bounded below.
 There exists a constant $\mu > 0$ such that for all $x \in \mathbb{R}^{d+2}$,

 \item Let $H_k$ be symmetric.
 There exists a scalar $\alpha > 0$ such that for the diagonal matrix $M = \alpha I$, and for a given iteration number $k$, we have